 On 5 August 2003, Maine Road was exchanged for a 250 year leasehold interest in the Etihad Stadium.
-Rental payments are made guarterly.
+Rental payments are made quarterly.
 The lease has been treated as a finance lease, with the lease premium and the net present value of future rental obligations capitalised.

 A finance lease creditor equal to the future obligations under the lease has been established.
-In calculating the future obligations an interest rate of 7.57% and an estimated long-term inflation rate of 2.5% have been applied
+In calculating the future obligations an interest rate of 5.07% has been applied.